 Dolores Mineral Resources 1, 2

 1. These mineral resources are in addition to Dolores mineral reserves.
-Estimated using a price of $35 per ounce of silver and $1,400 per ounce gold.
+Estimated resources are constrained within an optimized open pit shell and mineable underground shapes using metal prices of $30 per ounce of silver and $1,400 per ounce gold.

 2. Mineral resource estimates for Dolores were prepared under the supervision of, or were reviewed by, Michael Steinmann, P.Geo., and Martin G. Wafforn, P.Eng., as Qualified Persons as that term is defined in NI 43-101.